 With this context in mind, let’s dive (we like our metaphors!) into the details, starting with the need for data exploration.

 Today, organizations understand that in order to remain competitive in the market and serve their customer well, they need to analyze each and every possible event that might impact the relationship (both positively as well as negatively) with their current and their target customers.
-This obviously require access to all sorts of data at one place for deeper analysis.
+This obviously requires access to all sorts of data in one place for deeper analysis.

 Let’s now look at the key features the data exploration component needs to provide to satisfy consumers’ needs and help them extract some real insights from the vast amount of data stored in Data Lake.

 In the last couple of years, I’ve had the opportunity to interact with many organizations to discuss their Data Lake strategy.
 We now have the collective experience of successfully setting up Data Lakes in multiple organizations.
 Based on these interactions and with the experience gained through the usage of these real deployments, we believe that for a Data Lake to be successful, Data Exploration needs to provide the following key features: